Sales and Marketing Data Sets

 The above sources are also ways to find individual company names, product descriptions (for potential clients or your own competitors), and even look for regional trends.
 For example, you might find that most of your potential prospects are located two states away due to a competitor with a hold on your local market.
 This helps you prioritize between improving how you provide your product/service at a distance or winning clients away from the competition in your area.

-Organizing and Structuring Your Data
+Organizing and Structuring Your Marketing & Sales Data

-Hopefully you’re using some form of technology to collect and organize your contact lists.
+Hopefully, you’re using some form of technology to collect and organize your contact lists.
 Be it a spreadsheet, generic relational database software, or a full-scale customer relationship management tool (CRM), keeping data organized into fields, columns, and records is the efficient way to scale data collection, retrieve information quickly, and keep track of marketing and sales activity.
 But, there’s more to it than merely uploading contact information.

 "Keeping data organized into fields, columns, and records is the efficient way to scale data collection, retrieve information quickly, and keep track of marketing and sales activity.
 But, there’s more to it than merely uploading contact information."
 Click to Tweet.